 The White House said the proposed budget "promotes stewardship of taxpayer resources by reducing wasteful spending on duplicative programs and ensuring that grants are targeted effectively."

 On its website, the EPA said the proposed budget "maintains core environmental protection with respect to statutory and regulatory obligations, and provides the direction and resources to advance the core mission of protecting human health and the environment."

-However, the Environmental Protection Network, an advocacy group composed of EPA alumni, noted that the budget proposes a 28% cut in state grant funding, including a 44% cut in funds to help states operate their environmental programs.
+However, the Environmental Protection Network, an advocacy group comprised of EPA alumni, noted that the budget proposes a 28% cut in state grant funding, including a 44% cut in funds to help states operate their environmental programs.
 States depend on federal funding for roughly 25% of their environmental budgets.
-The group also said the budget blueprint "virtually eliminates" the EPA's climate programs despite mounting evidence that global warming is contributing to devastating wildfires and massive flooding in the U.S. and abroad.
+The group also said that the budget blueprint "virtually eliminates" the EPA's climate programs despite mounting evidence that global warming is contributing to devastating wildfires and massive flooding both in the US and abroad.